princeofnubia/ActiveMVC/README.md

 	tax/getTax/$id 						accepted method=GET
 	tax/deleteTax/$id 					accepted method=DELETE
 	tax/updateTax 						accepted method=PUT

-	TAXINSTITUTION ROUTE

-	taxInstitution/createTaxInstitution 		accepted method=POST
+	user/createUSer 						accepted method=POST
-	taxInstitution/getTaxInstitution/$id 		accepted method=GET
+	user/getUser/$id 						accepted method=GET
-	taxInstitution/deleteTaxInstitution/$id 	accepted method=DELETE
+	user/deleteUSer/$id 					accepted method=DELETE
-	taxInstitution/updateTaxInstitution 		accepted method=PUT
+	user/updateUser 						accepted method=PUT

- **for ensure that form are url-encoded by setting this in the form attribute 'enctype'=>'application/x-www-form-urlencoded' otherwise PUT request might give unexpected error.
+ **ensure that form are url-encoded by setting this in the form attribute 'enctype'=>'application/x-www-form-urlencoded' otherwise PUT request might give unexpected error.
 This is what i observed while testing it with Postman
  ** if you are having issues then you can make correction in the api_endpoint $this->request_verifier('PUT'); change it to POST and correct accordingly
  ** If you want to query all records say tax you can write tax/getTax/all or leave it blank tax/getTax and it will return all tax records**
  ** form names must match the model names otherwise there will be error.